 Welcome to the Warmies Fishing Guide.
-The Warmies or the Hotties gets its iconic name from the Newport power station that runs annually in Winter flushing warm water directly into the inlet and heating the temperature of the surrounding water.
-When this happens it attracts Tailor, Australian Salmon, Mullet, bream, pinky snapper and even prized catches of Mulloway.
-During these times it’s common to see rows of anglers standing side by side keen to get into the action.
-When the power station is running you can almost catch a fish a cast with bait and lures.
+The Warmies or the Hotties get their iconic name from the Newport power station that runs annually in Winter, flushing warm water directly into the inlet and heating the temperature of the surrounding water.
+When this happens, it attracts Tailor, Australian Salmon, Mullet, bream, pinky snapper and even prized catches of Mulloway.
+During these times, it’s common to see rows of anglers standing side by side, keen to get into the action.
+When the power station is running, you can almost catch a fish and cast with bait and lures.

-The Warmies also known as the Hotties is located beyond the West Gate Bridge behind the popular kid’s attraction Scienceworks in Spotswood.
+The Warmies, also known as the Hotties, are located beyond the West Gate Bridge, behind the popular kids’ attraction Scienceworks in Spotswood.
 Close to the townships of Newport and Williamstown.
-It’s a well-known fishing destination part of the Yarra River which feeds water from the entrance of Port Phillip Bay.
+It’s a well-known fishing destination on the Yarra River, which feeds water from the entrance of Port Phillip Bay.
 It’s a challenging fishing destination with lots of snags that offer a large variety of fish species that can be caught all year round.
 Snapper in summer, Mulloway in winter and a must-visit land-based fishing destination when those pumps are running.

 BECOME A FISHINGMAD MEMBER AND UNLOCK ACCESS TO